hudson-taylor/website/docs/client/api.md

 ## Instance Methods

-### Client.add(name, transport)
+### Client#add(name, transport)

-*Client.add* is used to add another service to this client.
+*Client#add* is used to add another service to this client.
 It takes the name of the service, and an instance of a transport.

 #### Example